Categories ArchivesDiversions

 Still Confusion in the Ranks standard

 Just a short one for you guys today.
 Go take a look at the diss-fest happening in the public eye here between a couple of prominent organizations around policy making for electronic payments.
 Credit Union National Association talking points for some of the pains around breaches.
 NACS rebuttal and fact checking.
 Even the big guys get confused sometimes.
 It’s a complex world out there.
-Possibly Related Posts: When Man Pages Go Weird Aviation Apps I Use Sellers Buying 5-Star Amazon Reviews Introducing Where To Now Brando’s Rules for Success
+Possibly Related Posts: pgMail 1.5 Released!
+Let’s Encrypt for non-webservers When Man Pages Go Weird Aviation Apps I Use Sellers Buying 5-Star Amazon Reviews

 Continue Reading